 - The reduction of corporation tax rates from 19% to 17% from April 2020.

 Bearing all the above changes in mind there can still be large tax savings by using a limited company, but the savings might be smaller.
-For example there are savings of over £2,000 per individual for a business making profits of £50,000 per individual.
+For example, there are savings of over £2,000 per individual for a business making profits of £50,000 per individual.
 The savings will rise in 2020 when the corporation tax rate reduces to 17%.
 The savings are also much higher if the business is one where profits are retained to reduce debt or invested within the business for expansion.
 In addition, in some circumstances, drawings from the business can still be made tax free, thereby increasing the annual savings further.

 A husband and wife partnership making £150,000 profits every year will pay tax of approximately £46,000.
 Assuming they draw £60,000 a year from the business, their tax bill would reduce to approximately £30,000 if they use a limited company, an annual saving of £16,000.

-Another very important reason a company vehicle can be appropriate is limited liability.
+Another very important reason a company vehicle can be appropriate is a limited liability.
 Farmers are always taking business risks, whether it is buying stock, planting seeds in the hope they will grow, buying land, or many other actions.
 Some business risks can be managed, others cannot.

 Most farming businesses have historically operated using partnerships or as sole trade businesses.
-This is simple, but there is unlimited liability.
-There is greater risk of things going wrong in farming today with greater price volatility, globally moving diseases and the prospect of greater swings in weather patterns.
+This is simple, but there is an unlimited liability.
+There is a greater risk of things going wrong in farming today with greater price volatility, globally moving diseases and the prospect of greater swings in weather patterns.
 Combined with larger farming businesses the risks are now greater.
 This could be the year to protect your assets using a limited company